anttonalberdi/bamse/README.md

 ## Included steps

-To date (November 2020), the pipeline consists of the following steps:
+To date (February 2021), the pipeline consists of the following steps:

 **Step 1: Primer trimming**.
 BAMSE uses cutadapt to trim the primer sequences from forward and reverse reads.
 It automatically detects whether all sequences are directional (output of PCR-based libraries) or not (output of ligation-based libraries), and flips the reversed reads in the case of the latter.